huan2137/quartz/content/Learning/Voltage Dividers vs. Buck Converters vs. LDO Regulators.md

 $$Vin>Vout+Vdropout$$

-The LDO regulator takes advantage of pass elements (MOSFETs or BJT) in their ohmic region.
+The LDO regulator takes advantage of pass elements (either a MOSFET or a BJT) in their ohmic region.
 This is the region of transistor operation where the element acts close to a resistor, hence the name ohmic.
 The region that you are operating a transistor in depends on the gate-source voltage $Vgs$, drain-source voltage $Vds$, and drain current $Ids$.

 ![[Pasted image 20250527180659.png]]